section-engineering-education/engineering-education/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 ![A served express server html form](/engineering-education/session-management-in-nodejs-using-expressjs-and-express-session/served-express-server-html-form.jpg)

-To be authenticated by the server, provide the credentials as specified in the server—username as `user1` and password as `mypassword`.
+To be authenticated by the server, provide the credentials specified in the server—username as `user1` and password as `mypassword`.

 ![Session user granted access](/engineering-education/session-management-in-nodejs-using-expressjs-and-express-session/user-granted-access.jpg)